Last Updated on January 16, 2023 by David

 - Software needs to improve

-Here ends our list of best liquid PC coolers you can find in 2020.
+Here is our list of the best liquid PC coolers in 2023.
 Whether you need a budget-friendly option or looking to rig up an overclocked high-end PC, we have summed up some of the most excellent products you can find in the market.